WICG/import-maps/README.md

 #### For user-supplied packages

 Consider the case of wanting to use a CDN's copy of a library, but fall back to a local copy if the CDN is unavailable.
 Today this is often accomplished via [terrible `document.write()`-using sync-script-loading hacks](https://www.hanselman.com/blog/CDNsFailButYourScriptsDontHaveToFallbackFromCDNToLocalJQuery.aspx).
-With module import maps providing a first-class way of controlling module resolution, we can do better.
+With import maps providing a first-class way of controlling module resolution, we can do better.

 To provide fallbacks, use an array instead of a string for the right-hand side of your mapping: